bajicluka01/diploma/README.md

-Parallel algorithms for Longest Common Substring (LCS) and Levenshtein distance.
+Parallel algorithms for Longest Common Subsequence (LCS) and Levenshtein distance.